Financial-Times/ft-origami/docs/syntax/origamijson.md

 </tr><tr>
 	<td><code>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;dependencies</code></td>
 	<td>array</td>
-	<td>(optional) List of strings of other modules that are only needed for one or more demos and will be loaded via the build service.
-They follow the same structure as how the build service works. (e.g.: "o-ft-icons@^2.3.1" or "o-ft-icons").</td>
+	<td>(optional) List of strings of other modules that are needed for this demo and will be loaded via the build service.</td>
 </tr><tr>
 	<td><code>&nbsp;&nbsp;&nbsp;&nbsp;}</code></td>
 	<td></td>